Hitman (Marvel Comics): Burt Kenyon

 A terrorist group known as the People's Liberation Front (PLF) hired the Hitman to kidnap J. Jonah Jameson and kill him for editorials written about the group.
 While looking for the Hitman, the Punisher found himself battling the PLF.
 As the Hitman confronted Jameson in his office, he attracted the attention of the Punisher and Spider-Man.
 The Hitman escaped to the roof with Jameson as he fought Spider-Man, but Spider-Man followed him.
 Hitman managed to escape in his mini-copter despite the Punisher's efforts to shoot Hitman.
 One of Spider-Man's spider-tracers allowed them to track the Hitman to the Statue of Liberty, where the PLF hid Jameson inside and intended to blow him up along with the statue.
 The Punisher and Spider-Man arrived to stop the PLF, and confronted the Hitman.
 Spider-Man managed to rescue Jameson from the Hitman, and the Punisher shot Hitman, who fell from the statue but managed to grab part of the Statue of Liberty's crown and hang on.
 Spider-Man was also hanging from another part of the statue, but was wounded, weakening, and also holding on to Jameson with his other arm.
 Castle was momentarily torn between helping Spider-Man or Kenyon, especially when Kenyon reminded Castle that he owed him a life.
 Castle chose to help Spider-Man, telling Kenyon to hang on until he could get there.
 Kenyon declined, saying that he would never last and that Castle had already made his choice.
 He then said that while Castle had owed him a life, he never said that it had to be his (Kenyon's) life, and that by saving Spider-Man, they were now even.
 Kenyon then let go and plummeted to his death.

-During the Dead No More: The Clone Conspiracy storyline, Hitman was cloned by Miles Warren and his company New U Technologies.
+During the Dead No More: The Clone Conspiracy storyline, Hitman is resurrected in a clone body by Miles Warren and his company New U Technologies.
 Hitman survives the degenerative disorder that afflicts many of the other clones and becomes an enforcer for Countess Karkov of Symkaria, who deploys Hitman to assassinate Doctor Doom.